Digital Content Standards

 Read the "Links" section in our Brand Web Content Guidelines for more information.

 Read the "Links" section on this page for more information: https://campus.und.edu/brand/web-content-standards.html

-- The section navigation (orange bar) should be your highest order of navigation and remain consistent across all pages.
-Left navigation may shift or expand from folder to folder.
+- The site navigation (aka primary, top, or horizontal) should be your highest order of navigation and remain consistent across all pages.
+Section (aka subnav, left/right, vertical or local) navigation may shift or expand from folder to folder.